SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

+# LPIC-2 Exam 202 Objectives

-Topic 207: Domain Name Server
+## Topic 207: Domain Name Server

-207.1 Basic DNS server configuration (weight: 3) Weight	3
+### 207.1 Basic DNS server configuration

+#### Weight	3

-Description	Candidates should be able to configure BIND to function as an authoritative and as a recursive, caching-only DNS server.
+#### Description	Candidates should be able to configure BIND to function as an authoritative and as a recursive, caching-only DNS server.
 This objective includes the ability to manage a running server and configuring logging.

 Key Knowledge Areas:

 BIND 9.x configuration files, terms and utilities